Our fan-favorite Reforestation T-Shirt. Wear it with pride to show your support of reforesting our planet, one tree at a time. Shop now

 19. GET YOUR HANDS IN THE DIRT

-Whether you’re getting your hands dirty and planting trees at one of our community planting events or participating in a different local environmental initiative, volunteering for an environmental organization is a great way to support biodiversity in your area.
+Whether you’re getting your hands dirty and planting trees at one of our community planting events or participating in another type of local environmental initiative, volunteering for an environmental organization is a great way to support biodiversity in your local area.
 Bonus: giving back is almost always guaranteed to put you in a good mood!

 20. Get back to your roots

 In our busy modern world, it's all too easy to rely on convenience foods like takeaway meals, coffee to go, and frozen dinners.
 And by all means, keep treating yourself for kicking butt and slaying your goals.
 But keep in mind that every convenience product comes with a hidden climate cost.
-Try bringing your own to-go mug to the coffee shop, meal prepping, and more to reduce your impact.
+Try bringing your own to-go mug to be filled at the coffee shop, prepping your meals, and more to reduce your impact.

 21. WASTE LESS FOOD

 The soggy to-go container, the wilting lettuce at the back of the fridge; we're all guilty of it from time to time.
 And we don't mean to add to your crushing climate guilt, but food waste is a biggie.
-A few ways to reduce yours include planning out your meals each week, doing an honest assessment of what you'll really eat and purchasing only that, and sharing or freezing leftovers that you can't bring yourself to eat for the third day in a row.
+A few ways to reduce waste include planning out your meals each week, doing an honest assessment of what you'll really eat and purchasing only that, and sharing or freezing leftovers that you can't bring yourself to eat for the third day in a row.

 22. BECOME A TREE AMBASSADOR

 Making an impact isn't about one person taking one big action, it's about a community of like-minded people coming together and taking small actions every day.
-If you aren't afraid to get your hands in the dirt to make an impact at work, at home, or at school, consider becoming a One Tree Planted Tree Ambassador!
+If you aren't afraid of rolling up your sleeves to make an impact at work, at home, or at school, consider becoming a One Tree Planted Tree Ambassador!

 23. Unplug anything that doesn't need to be plugged in

-Personal electronic devices like laptop chargers, speakers, game consoles and printers can unnecessarily suck up energy when they’re plugged in but not in use.
-To minimize this, simply unplug your electronics or use a smart power strip to easily turn off multiple electronics at once when you're finished using them.
+Personal electronic devices like laptop chargers, speakers, game consoles and printers can suck up energy when they’re plugged in — even if you aren't actively using them.
+To minimize this, simply unplug your electronics or use a smart power strip to easily turn off multiple electronics at once when they aren't in use.

-Kids are our future and it's important for them to learn about nature and the environment.
+Kids are our future, and it's important for them to learn about nature and the environment.
 If you have a school-aged kid or are an educator, check out our School T.R.E.E.S.
 Program!
-It's a robust and totally free program that offers fun and engaging lessons, modules, videos and activities.
+It's a robust and completely free program that offers fun and engaging lessons, modules, videos and activities to complement your curriculum.